Observability is at a crossroads

 Why this matters now

-The future of observability depends on breaking the cycle of rising costs and shrinking visibility.
+The future of observability depends on breaking the cycle of rising costs and shrinking visibility as data volumes continue to accelerate.

 Leaders can no longer afford to sacrifice retention, speed, or coverage just to manage their bills.